-Our direct-care professionals
+Our direct care providers

-The 5,188B full-time equivalent staff and medical staff of Providence Health Care are committed to the values of respect, integrity and trust in pursuit of providing the best health care possible to every individual across the region.
+More than 40,000 employees, physicians and volunteers at Fraser Health - including $20,738^{\text{B}}$ full-time staff - are committed to the values of respect, caring and trust in pursuit of providing the best health care possible to every individual across the region.

-Many of these individuals understand and are taking action to reduce environmental risks and increase climate resilience, particularly through their support of and participation in energy and environmental sustainability (EES) strategies and programs in the workplace.
+Many of these individuals understand and are taking action to reduce environmental risks and increase climate resilience, particularly through their support of and participation in Energy and Environment Sustainability (EES) strategies and programs in the workplace.
 They have made environmental sustainability their story, as demonstrated by their participation in the Green+Leaders program and their success stories throughout this report.
 Given the tools and opportunity, they will continue to play a key role in transforming health care.